 This year more than ever, we need to recognize kindness.
 Teach your students how to be kind and show them how good it feels to be kind to others.
+Celebrate kindness by recognizing and promoting acts of kindness.
 Read through to the FREEBIE at the end!

 After creating an anchor chart, my students write to a prompt about how they show kindness.
 My primary students answer the prompt “I show kindness by” and create a bullet list of three kind acts.
 My upper elementary students write to the prompt “I am kind because”.
 They complete the sentence stem with a paragraph to include at least three acts of kindness.

 They add a “selfie” drawing to their prompt page – your students can draw a self-portrait or you can take photos of your students to glue to their writing page.